rezakhademix/laravel-docker/src/README.md

 To get started, **delete this file** and then do one of the following:

 - Clone your project or copy all of the files directly into this `src` directory.
-- Install a brand new Laravel project by running `docker-compose run --rm composer create-project laravel/laravel .` in your terminal.
+- Install a brand new Laravel project by running `docker compose run --rm composer create-project laravel/laravel .` in your terminal.